 Before making most purchases—large or small—I do my research.
-Amazon, Yelp, REI, Angie’s List and retail sites all give me opportunities to read reviews.
+Amazon, Yelp, REI, Angie’s List and retail sites all give me opportunities to read client references.
 When I read reviews, I first read the five-star reviews and one-star reviews.
 I want to hear what people love about a product and what they hate.

 Five-star reviewers represent the most loyal or generous clients.
 Often, they are the most ignorant/naïve about the product/category or they often have a completely different buying criterion than I have.
 One-star reviewers are usually disaffected Internet trolls, but many times they have very valid feedback on the product that comes from unique demands and uses.

 When products or services do not have any bad ratings, I wonder what I am missing.
 More importantly, I question how the company would respond if I had a bad experience.
 I want to know the good, the bad and the ugly.
 Ultimately, I make purchases because I am confident in my ability to see the truth between the two extremes.

 Professional services firms don’t share client references with such transparency.
 They share feedback provided by their happiest and most loyal clients.
 Herculean effort goes into maintaining “happy” clients lists.
 I say Herculean because one day the client may be happy, and the next day there may be a problem with delivery, billing or a promised result.
 Why do firms go to all this effort?
 That’s easy: they think it will get the business.